kaiachain/kaia-dapp-mono/dapps/README.md

-# List of DApps that won bounty on Dorahacks
+# List of DApps and useful information in Kaia ecosystem